- What is a TikTok Verified Badge?

-Since its launch in 2016, TikTok has slowly grown to become one of the most-used social media platforms in the world with more than 1.7 billion monthly active users to date.
+Since its launch in 2016, TikTok has slowly grown to become one of the most-used social media platforms in the world, predicted to surpass 2 billion monthly active users in 2024.
 As it continues to grow, it’s essential to know how to get verified on TikTok if you’re looking to become an influencer, create brand awareness for your company, or establish yourself as a unique creator.

 Read more to learn what it takes to become TikTok verified, how to increase your chances of getting verified, and what to expect once you’ve secured a little blue checkmark next to your name.